owncloud/ios-sdk/doc/CONFIGURATION.md

 	- `log-blank-filtered-messages`: Controls whether filtered out messages should still be logged, but with the message replaced with `-`.
 		- type: boolean
 		- default: `false`
+	- `log-format`: Determines the format that log messages are saved in: `text` for standard logging as text, `json` for detailed JSON (one line per message), `json-composed` for a simpler JSON version where details are already merged into the message.
+		- type: string
+		- default: `text`

 ## OAuth2 / OpenID Connect